 Written by Jaillan Yehia

-As the clocks go back and winter draws in, my mind is turning to dreams of escape – preferably to a paradise island.
+When the clocks go back and winter draws in, my mind turns to dreams of escape – preferably to a paradise island.

 Like many Brits, the Caribbean is what I imagine when I think of palm-fringed beaches and the last time I took a winter break to a Caribbean island I chose Antigua.